npapa/h2rdf/README.md

-Distributed Indexing and Querying of Big RDF Data using NoSQL and MapReduce?
+Distributed Indexing and Querying of Big RDF Data using NoSQL and MapReduce

 H2RDF+